-- Read the full review: Shopify
+Read our full Shopify POS review.

-2. Square: Best for startups
+2. Square: Best POS system for startups

 Square POS is a customizable and simple solution that’s so easy to use it is the perfect fit for the startup or the smaller business.
 The low barrier to entry makes it quick to set-up and understand, and the well-designed dashboard and feature set allow for the right levels of customization and control.